-Master's in Artificial Intelligence
+Master's in AI - Artificial Intelligence

 With the first MS in Artificial Intelligence degree program in CT, UB addresses the increasing role of artificial intelligence in nearly all aspects of human life, including health care, business intelligence, data analytics, customer behavior prediction, robotics and beyond.

 Complete this form to take the next step and learn more now.

 Recognized as a leader in innovation and research, the University of Bridgeport is true to its mission as a career-oriented institution that prepares students for the careers of tomorrow — where job titles are still yet to be written.
 No longer a niche field, the need for AI professionals crosses nearly every industry.
 The Artificial Intelligence MS program will prepare you for in-demand jobs in a widely expanding field of replicating human analytical and decision-making capabilities.

 - Robotics and Automation

 Right Fit, Open to All

 Join the first and only Master's in Artificial Intelligence in the state of Connecticut, open to students from traditional and non-STEM fields.
 Complete a total of 34 credit hours in four areas of specialization, with face-to-face instruction and web-assisted courses..
 Graduates will be prepared for in-demand commercial or research positions in industry (including tech giants) and academia.

 The Artificial Intelligence coursework will address the increasing role of AI in nearly all aspects of human life, including health care, medical diagnosis, new drug discovery, business intelligence, data analytics, customer behavior prediction, robotics in manufacturing and human assistance, autonomous vehicles, including drones and self-driving cars, and beyond.
 Jobs in emerging professions are set to increase its share of employment from 16% to 27% of the total employee base.

 Machines and algorithms in the workplace are set to create 133 million new roles (WEC).